eastmaels/steemblog.github.io/_posts/account/justyy/2018-11-07_simple-xargs-replacement-for-windows-shell.md

 - - -

-This page is synchronized from the post: [Simple xargs replacement for Windows Shell](https://steemit.com/@justyy/simple-xargs-replacement-for-windows-shell)
+This page is synchronized from the post: ['Simple xargs replacement for Windows Shell'](https://steemit.com/@justyy/simple-xargs-replacement-for-windows-shell)